 Consistent maintenance is crucial for a hedge's health following its planting.
 This routine care should include watering the hedge when the weather is dry, mulching to conserve soil moisture, and feeding it yearly with a balanced fertiliser.
 Pruning is of paramount importance; early formative pruning shapes the hedge, and regular pruning keeps it dense and flourishing.
 A properly maintained hedge in Hughenden Valley is more than just a garden feature; it's a haven for wildlife and a contributor to ecological stability.

-Hedge Removal Hughenden Valley
+Hedge Watering and Irrigation Hughenden Valley

 When Should You Cut Back a Hedge in Hughenden Valley?